This article is currently a draft

 We can see how as we read left to right, we collect information and offload them bit by bit later down the line.
 But wait, couldn’t the「あの」be attached to the「人が」instead of the「鞄を」?
 The answer is yes.
 This is a form of structural ambiguity that Japanese has.
 Fortunately, although we said in the last article that Japanese requires more long-range detail attribution, we are still lazy humans in the end and like to attribute details to the nearest logical parent.
 In this case, we attach「あの」to the nearest possible parent, which is「鞄を」.

 These diagrams are great when starting out, but it should only be used as a helper when you’re unfamiliar with how the sentence is structured.
 This is a nice under-the-hood look at how sentences are parsed, but once you get better at reading, you shouldn’t be thinking about the depenendency structure at all.
-Most people who learn Japanese to a high level learn these concepts innately, but I believe that putting it into words can potentially help beginners who are struggling with reading long sentences.
+Most people who learn Japanese to a high level unconciously develop an understanding of these concepts, but I believe that putting it into words can potentially help beginners who are struggling with reading long sentences.

 For those curious, here’s an example of the dependency diagram of a longer sentence.
 The sentence is taken from the book 「コンビニ人間」.
 These diagrams were generated from a program I made.
 More on that will be discussed in another blog post.